michetonu/michetonu.github.io/_posts/2017-10-28-sunshine-economy.md

 ---
 layout: post
-title: Does sunshine ruin European economies?
+title: The Curse of Sunshine
 tags: plotly python visualization regression
 ---

-Is it true that warm European countries are less productive than colder ones?
-Do hot and sunny days really cause people to be lazy?
-Does a lack of good weather actually correlate with a better, healthier economy?
+It is a common stereotype that warm European countries are less productive than colder ones.
+Many claim that hot and sunny days cause people to be lazy, and that in general things do not work that smoothly in 40º weather.
+But is this *actually* true?
+And conversely, does less sunshine and bad weather actually correlate with a better, healthier economy?

 When you meet an Italian expat living in northern Europe and want to have some fun, ask them how they are finding the weather up there.
 Being one myself, I can tell you that there are few things we like to complain about more than how much we miss the Italian sun.
 Why, then, are so many of us southerners, used to the warm and lazy life, living in the cold North?
 Why are we so ready to give up good weather, only to spend our lives complaining about it?